Rab-son/harvest_hub/README.md

 # HarvestHub App
 HarvestHub is an e-commerce platform that connects small-scale farmers directly with consumers, enabling farmers to sell their products online and consumers to purchase fresh produce directly from the source.
-The platform is built using Laravel, Vue.js, and MySQL, and is designed to be accessible and user-friendly for farmers and consumers with varying levels of technological proficiency.
+The platform is built using Laravel, ReactJS, and MySQL, and is designed to be accessible and user-friendly for farmers and consumers with varying levels of technological proficiency.

 # Installation
 To install the HarvestHub app, follow these steps: